Poor weather in China curbs SABMiller profit

 In Australia, increased competition among the retailers it supplies forced SABMiller to step up its promotional spending and trade terms as stores demanded better deals.

-In the Asia-Pacific region - which accounts for 15 percent of revenue - EBITA was 14 percent below consensus, according to analysts at RBC Capital Markets.
+In the Asia-Pacific region - which accounts for 15 percent of revenue - EBITDA was 14 percent below consensus, according to analysts at RBC Capital Markets.

 Last month, the brewer reported a 5 percent rise in first-half revenue, with volumes up 1 percent.